X

 | QT interval never checked | Occasional | "I've been on 40 mg for 3 years and never had an ECG." |

-The St John's wort issue is a recurring pattern: many patients take herbal products as supposedly harmless, without knowing that St John's wort is a potent inducer of liver enzymes and can trigger serotonin syndrome in combination with SSRIs.
-"Herbal does not mean safe" — this applies particularly in combination with antidepressants.
+The St John's wort topic in particular is a recurring pattern: many patients take herbal remedies as supposedly harmless, without knowing that St John's wort is a potent inducer of liver enzymes and can trigger serotonin syndrome with SSRIs.
+"Herbal does not mean safe" – this applies especially in combination with antidepressants.

-Stopping citalopram weight gain — what actually helps?
-Weight gain under citalopram is real — on average 2–5 kg over 6–12 months, in some cases considerably more.
+Stopping citalopram weight gain – what really helps?
+The weight gain on citalopram is real – on average 2–5 kg in 6–12 months, in individual cases considerably more.
 The causes are varied: changed eating behaviour, increased appetite for carbohydrates, a slight slowing of metabolism.
-What genuinely helps: regular exercise (even moderate aerobic training), mindful eating, and keeping a food diary.
-Anyone who gains substantial weight despite these measures should discuss switching to bupropion or vortioxetine with their doctor — both are considered more weight-neutral.
+What actually helps: regular exercise (including moderate endurance training), mindful eating, and keeping a food diary.
+Anyone who still gains a lot should talk to their doctor about a switch to bupropion or vortioxetine – both are regarded as more weight-neutral.

-Stopping citalopram brain zaps — how long do they last?
-Brain zaps last a few days to several weeks for most patients.
-They disappear if the taper is slow enough.
-Anyone who still has them despite following the correct tapering schedule should make the reduction steps even smaller — drops instead of tablets allow doses of 2–3 mg, which is helpful in severe discontinuation symptoms.
-Brain zaps are not a medical emergency, but if they are very intense or prolonged, the doctor should be informed.
+Stopping citalopram brain zaps – how long do they last?
+Brain zaps last a few days to a few weeks in most patients.
+They disappear if you taper slowly enough.
+Anyone who has them despite a correct tapering schedule should make the reduction steps even smaller – drops instead of tablets allow doses of 2–3 mg, which is helpful with severe withdrawal symptoms.
+Brain zaps are not a medical emergency, but if they are very intense or long-lasting, the doctor should be informed.

 Citalopram in the morning or evening?
-There is no definitive recommendation — the timing should be guided by the individual side-effect profile.
-Anyone experiencing fatigue or drowsiness takes citalopram in the evening.
-Anyone experiencing sleep disturbances or restlessness takes it in the morning.
-Consistency matters — every day at the same time, to maintain a stable blood level.
+There is no clear-cut recommendation – the intake time should follow the individual side-effect profile.
+Anyone who suffers from fatigue or sleepiness takes citalopram in the evening.
+Anyone who suffers from sleep disturbances or restlessness takes it in the morning.
+What matters is regularity – every day at the same time, to maintain a stable blood level.

-How long should citalopram be taken?
-Guideline recommendations state: at least 6–9 months after complete improvement following a first depressive episode (maintenance therapy).
-With recurrent episodes (three or more), long-term therapy of two years or more is recommended.
-Stopping should always be done in consultation with the doctor and after a stable remission period — never on your own initiative and never abruptly.
+How long should I take citalopram?
+The guideline recommendation is: after a first depressive episode, at least 6–9 months after full improvement (maintenance therapy).
+For recurrent episodes (three or more), long-term therapy of two years or longer is recommended.
+Stopping should always be done in consultation with the doctor and after a stable phase of remission – never on your own and never abruptly.

-Citalopram and alcohol — how much is tolerable?
-There is no absolute prohibition, but alcohol worsens depressive symptoms and enhances the CNS-depressant effect of citalopram.
+Citalopram and alcohol – how much is tolerable?
+There is no absolute ban, but alcohol worsens depressive symptoms and enhances the dampening effect of citalopram on the central nervous system.
 Regular alcohol consumption is fundamentally incompatible with antidepressant therapy.
-An occasional drink at a social occasion is generally tolerable for most patients — but not a nightly glass to unwind.
+An occasional glass at a social occasion is tolerable for most patients – but not a nightly glass to relax.